 Culture Works strengthens the Dayton Region by supporting arts and culture through fundraising, grantmaking, marketing, and advocacy.
 We believe in the transformative power of the arts – from driving tourism and economic development in our community to empowering individuals through creative expression.

 How Your Donations Help Your Community

 The annual Campaign for the Arts is a community-wide fundraising effort that mobilizes individuals, local companies, and foundations in support of Dayton Region arts organizations.
-More than fifty companies and organizations, including Wright State University, strengthen the Campaign through Workplace Giving – which accounts for over half of the grant funding we provide.
-Join the more than 1700 individuals who support the arts through a workplace campaign!
+More than fifty companies and organizations strengthen the Campaign through Workplace Campaigns like yours.
+Join those who support the arts through your workplace campaign and help us #RestartTheArts!

 - Bach Society of Dayton

 - Dayton Contemporary Dance Company